strangerstudios/memberlite/readme.txt

 [Install Events Manager »](https://wordpress.org/plugins/events-manager/)

 == Changelog ==
+= 6.1.1 - 2026-01-27 =
+* ENHANCEMENT: Replacing webfonts with latin-extended versions for broader language support.
+* ENHANCEMENT: Added a separate column ratio setting for posts and blog (inherits from pages setting by default).
+* ENHANCEMENT: Reorganized Customizer with new sections, panels, and improved settings organization for better usability.
+* ENHANCEMENT: Added new helper functions for Customizer settings and controls for better code management.
+* ENHANCEMENT: Added dedicated stylesheet for Customizer preview.
+* ENHANCEMENT: Simplified helper method to no longer require translate function when adding settings/controls.
+* BUG FIX: Fixed a dead link in the readme that was returning a 404.
+* REFACTOR: Separated Customizer settings and controls into individual helper functions.
+* REFACTOR: Code cleanup and formatting improvements for WordPress coding standards.

 = 6.1 - 2025-12-22 =
 * FEATURE: Export and import tools for Memberlite theme settings (Customizer options, custom sidebars, CPT sidebar assignments, custom CSS, site logo, and site icon). #186 (@kimcoleman)
 * FEATURE: Theme Reset tool that restores all Memberlite settings to defaults, with confirmation prompt. #186 (@kimcoleman)